fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 In this step by step tutorial, we are going to create a simple CGI web application that display greeting message from scratch.

+## Who is this tutorial for?

+This tutorial is written for anyone new to Fano Framework.
+It is assumed that you have proficiency with Free Pascal and its language syntax.
+You are familiar with  Linux command and and its shell terminal.

 ## Requirement

 - [Free Pascal >= 3.0](https://www.freepascal.org)
 - [git](https://git-scm.com/)
+- Text editor, vim, VSCode, Atom etc.
 - Root privilege.

 ## Application Functionalities